dyne/Zenroom/docs/article/views/decode_language_patterns.md

 # Language Security

 This chapter will quickly establish the underpinnings of a smart rule language in DECODE, starting from its most theoretical assumptions, to conclude with specific requirements.
-Most importantly starting from the recent corpus developed by research on language-theoretic security" (LangSec).
+The chapter will concentrate on the recent corpus developed by research on language-theoretic security" (LangSec).
 Here below we include a brief explanation condensed from the information material of the LangSec.org project hosted at IEEE, which is informed by the collective experience of the exploit development community, since exploitation is a practical exploration of the space of unanticipated state, its prevention or containment.

 "In a nutshell [...]
 LangSec is the idea that many security issues can be avoided by applying a standard process to input processing and protocol design: the acceptable input to a program should be well-defined (i.e., via a grammar), as simple as possible (on the Chomsky scale of syntactic complexity), and fully validated before use (by a dedicated parser of appropriate but not excessive power in the Chomsky hierarchy of automata)." [@DBLP:conf/secdev/MomotBHP16]